dynobo/lmdiag/README.md

   `lmdiag.resid_lev(lm)`

-- Print useful descriptions for interpretations:
+- Print description to aid plot interpretation:

   `lmdiag.info()` (for all plots)